sharmakratika128/EFS-SFR/README.md

 Due to patient privacy, the raw clinical dataset is not publicly included.

-A schema-only sample is provided in data/example_schema.csv.
+A schema-only sample is provided in Sample_Enabled_Patients_Data_Updated .

 To request access, contact the corresponding author -  sharma.kratika128@gmail.com
 ## Installation